-Provinces like Luang Namtha, Phongsaly and Houphan in the north (where the Hmong and Khmu minorities are concentrated), and Khammuane, Salavan and Savannakhet in the south have traditionally been places where Christians experience violations from local authorities.
+Provinces like Luang Namtha, Phongsaly and Houphan in the north (where the Hmong and Khmu minorities are concentrated), Khammouane, Savannakhet in central Laos and Salavan in the south have traditionally been places where Christians experience violations from local authorities.

 Who is affected?